"What do we wear to our session?"

 There you have it!
 These are some tips for you to get started with, but know that if you show up without doing any of this, you are going to be just fine.
 We'll still get some great shots and what's important is you showed up and are getting in the frame with your kids!

 Some obligatory SEO to help awesome families find me on Google: This post is written by NH Family Photographer in New Hampshire.
 She serves Seacoast NH towns like Portsmouth, Durham, Dover, Exeter, Seabrook.
 Maine family photographer and Kittery and York Maine.
 Newborn photographer, sessions can be lifestyle or documentary.
-This post is on what to wear to a photo session with Karen Wituszynski.
+This post is on what to wear to a family photography session with Karen Wituszynski.